fchampaud/clipping/README.md

 The menu entries are as follows:

-* colors: choose the colors for polygons, clipping windows, clipped polygons and filling
+* _colors_: choose the colors for polygons, clipping windows, clipped polygons and filling
-* draw polygon to clip: enable polygon drawing mode.
+* _draw polygon to clip_: enable polygon drawing mode.
 In this mode, left clicking places a point and right clicking closes the polygon.
 This is the default mode
-* draw clipping window: enable clipping window drawing mode.
+* _draw clipping window_: enable clipping window drawing mode.
 Works the same as polygon drawing mode, except it will draw clipping windows
-* add fill start point: enable fill mode.
+* _add fill start point_: enable fill mode.
 In this mode, left clicking places a fill start point, from which filling will be done.
 Same as a bucket fill
-* clip all polygons: clips all the polygons on the scene using all the windows on the scene, creating a new, clipped polygon for each existing polygon
+* _clip all polygons_: clips all the polygons on the scene using all the windows on the scene, creating a new, clipped polygon for each existing polygon
-* clear everything: clears the scene of all polygons, clipping windows and clipped polygons.
+* _clear everything_: clears the scene of all polygons, clipping windows and clipped polygons.
 Also empties the drawing points from polygon drawing mode or clipping window drawing mode